raspberrypi/style-guide/README.md

 *   e.g.
 *   Earth – capitalise when referring to planet, lower case when referring to soil.
 *   eBay – an eBay trademark
+*   Ed and Izzy - the two special Astro Pi units sent to the ISS with Tim Peake.
 *   EEG - electroencephalography
 *   element14/Premier Farnell in the first instance in a chapter section, then just element14.
 Element14 should be capitalised if it appears at the beginning of a sentence; in general, try to avoid using at the start of a sentence.
 *   email